mparno/fenics-web/source/featured/2012/fenics_12_simula.rst

 taking place June 5 -- 7 2012 at `Simula Research Laboratory
 <http://www.simula.no>`__, Oslo, Norway.

-All FEniCS users and developers (and others!) are invited to celebrate the recent release of FEniCS 1.0 and the FEniCS Book, and to discuss future directions for FEniCS development.
+All FEniCS users, developers and other interested parties are invited to celebrate the recent release of FEniCS 1.0 and the FEniCS Book, and to discuss future directions for FEniCS development.
 A half-day FEniCS tutorial will be offered as part of the workshop.
 Participation in the workshop and tutorial is free of charge.

 We have open slots for contributed talks: if you are interested in presenting your recent work, please email a title and a short abstract